 We’ve added separate fields for your expected annual return and your expected long-term inflation rate on popular demand.
 This makes it easier to test different assumptions and to see the impact of inflation and your returns.

 What does “inflation-adjusted return” mean?

 How high will my investment return be?
-Which SWR should I use?
+Which safe withdrawal rate (SWR) should I use?